Kreolwolf1/factory-nodejs/lib/auth/readme.md

 });

 ```
 So as you see in the above example, we have added some user information to the handshake object in the `successSocketLogin` handler.
-And then it's easy to get this data back on a connection event when you have access to the user socket.
+And then it's easy to retrieve this data on a connection event when you have access to the user socket.

 [1]: http://tools.ietf.org/html/draft-ietf-oauth-v2
 [2]: http://blog.cloudfoundry.com/2012/07/23/introducing-the-uaa-and-security-for-cloud-foundry/